WillBickerstaff/getcaptions/lib/yt/README.md

 GetCaptions requires lang, name and videoid to be passed either when creating the class instance or running `query()`.
-All can be obtained by using a CaptionSearch object with the reuired video.
+All can be obtained by using a CaptionSearch object with the required video.

     captions = GetCaptions(lang='en', name='English', id='videoid')